Photo collage containing images of Austin Water employees, construction workers, and water infrastructure including pipes and treatment facilities.

-The McNeil Drive Transmission Main Project will bring increased capacity for moving drinking water from the Handcox Water Treatment Plant to customers in Northwest Austin by installing 8,500 linear feet of new pipeline along McNeil Road.
-The new line, referred to as a “transmission main,” will be twice the diameter (72”) of the current line (36”).
+The McNeil Drive Transmission Main project will bring increased capacity for moving drinking water from the Handcox Water Treatment Plant to customers in Northwest Austin by installing 8,500 linear feet of new pipeline along McNeil Road.
+The new transmission main will be 72 inches in diameter, or twice the size of the current 36-inch line.

-Austin Water identified the need to update this transmission main after the unexpected weather impacts of Winter Storm Uri on our local infrastructure in 2021, and through this work we will improve year-round service reliability for our customers, including during any potential future emergencies.
-After the new main line is installed, the current line will be used to strengthen service for another area called the Northwest B Pressure Zone.
+Austin Water identified the need to update this transmission main following the unexpected impacts of Winter Storm Uri on local infrastructure in 2021.
+The new line will improve year-round service reliability, including during potential future emergencies.
+After installation, the existing line will be repurposed to strengthen service for another area called the Northwest B Pressure Zone.

 Timeline

-We anticipate construction will begin in the fall of 2025 and take 32 months to complete.
+Construction is anticipated to begin in fall 2025 and take 32 months to complete.

 Communications

-In September 2025, Austin Water hosted an Open House for neighbors to learn about the McNeil Transmission Project.
-The meeting drew excellent attendance and meaningful participation from nearby residents.
-One attendee amplified participation by live-posting updates to his neighborhood's Facebook page throughout the event, relaying questions and answers between our team and the broader online audience.
+In September 2025, Austin Water hosted an open house for neighbors to learn about the project.
+The event drew strong attendance and meaningful participation from nearby residents.
+One attendee extended the reach of the event by live-posting updates to the neighborhood's Facebook page, relaying questions and answers between our team and the broader online audience.

 Community members asked thoughtful questions during a Q&A session that lasted over an hour.

-Residents expressed appreciation for the planned upgrade, with many sharing personal experiences of losing water service during Winter Storm Uri or knowing others who were affected.
-Attendees showed particular interest in learning how this project directly responds to vulnerabilities identified during the storm, especially regarding the significant increase in transmission main diameter to improve service capacity and reliability.
+Residents expressed appreciation for the planned upgrade, with many sharing personal experiences of losing water service during Winter Storm Uri.
+Attendees showed particular interest in how this project directly responds to vulnerabilities identified during the storm, especially the significant increase in pipe diameter to improve capacity and reliability.

-We heard valuable feedback on minimizing impacts during the 2.5-year construction timeline, and this event marked an important first step in our ongoing commitment to being good neighbors through every stage of this project.
+We heard valuable feedback on minimizing construction impacts over the 2.5-year timeline.
+This event was an important first step in our ongoing commitment to being good neighbors through every stage of this project.

 Project Documents